Best Smartphone 2023 in India – The Ultimate List of Top 10 Best Mobiles

-Nowadays, most smartphones feature IPS-LCD displays that offer better viewing angles and color reproduction compared to TFT-LCD displays.
+Nowadays, most best smartphones feature IPS-LCD displays that offer better viewing angles and color reproduction compared to TFT-LCD displays.
 More expensive smartphones feature OLED panels that offer better contrast, battery life, and are even more vibrant compared to LED displays.

 AMOLED displays are a superior form of OLED displays and Samsung smartphones feature their exclusive branding of Super AMOLED displays in their products.

-The higher the resolution of a display, the sharper and clearer images you can expect to witness on a smartphone.
+The higher the resolution of a display, the sharper and clearer images you can expect to witness on a best smartphone.
 Typically, entry-level smartphones feature HD resolution displays, mid-range smartphones feature Full HD/FHD+ displays, and premium smartphones feature Quad HD or 2K displays.
 Smartphones that support HDR offer rich, life-like colors.

-Most smartphones feature displays that support a refresh rate of 60Hz which is enough for normal usage.
+Most best smartphones feature displays that support a refresh rate of 60Hz which is enough for normal usage.
 Smartphones that support 90-120Hz displays are aimed at gamers but these drain the battery faster.